haxtheweb/edtechjoker/draft-outline.md

 ## after the questions
 - Starting point I'll post in Teams once we think through above briefly

-## Wed - start into the homework as far as watching videos and responding to things on hax.psu
+## Between class start into the homework as far as watching videos and responding to things on hax.psu

-## Thursday
+## Day 3.3

 ### Live code
 - Follow along as we step through https://codepen.io/btopro/pen/zYVbGyO